-Are you looking for knowledge and skills how to apply existing guidance and new approaches in the risk assessment?
+Do you want to apply existing guidance and new approaches in risk assessment?
+But don’t know how?
 In the authorization of plant protection products the potential risks of active ingredients and products for the environment are assessed at EU and MS level using governmental guidance.
 This course focuses on both exposure and effects in two parallel modules and offers a combination of lectures and hands-on exercises.
 This combination of theory and practice is an excellent opportunity to deepen your knowledge and understanding of exposure and effect assessment and to improve your skills.

 Content & Approach